-Chronic acid reflux, also known as gastroesophageal reflux disease (GERD), is a medical condition.
-Acid reflux is the backward flow of stomach contents such as undigested food, regurgitated bile, and stomach acids into your esophagus.
+Chronic acid reflux, also known as gastroesophageal reflux disease (GERD), is a common medical condition.
+Acid reflux is the backward flow of stomach contents into your esophagus, including undigested food, regurgitated bile, and stomach acids.
 This can lead to bad breath.

 Lifestyle changes can help prevent reflux, which can help your breath stay fresh.